 ADV2 shows a similar overall performance profile as ADV which is expected given the pool has similar stake and runs on an equivalent hardware and software stack.
 Again, please note the ghosted and stolen blocks which become more likely as a pool gets closer to 100% saturation.

-Slot leader allocation for ADV3 is more variable as the pool is smaller, average luck is consistent with the larger pools but with greater variance across epochs.
-There are far less stolen and ghosted blocks as the potential for VRF collisions with other pools is proportionately smaller.
+Historical slot leader allocation for ADV3 has been more variable as the pool was smaller, average luck is consistent with the larger pools but with greater variance across epochs.
+There have also been less stolen and ghosted blocks as the potential for VRF collisions with other pools is proportionately smaller.
+However ADV3 has now grown to roughly the same size as the other pools and we expect overall performance to converge.

 Key to headings